 BIG TOBACCO TINY TARGETS: TOBACCO INDUSTRY TARGETS SCHOOLS IN AFRICA

-With a view to monitoring, countering and discrediting the tobacco industry and building support for tobacco control in Africa, ATCA implemented the Tobacco Industry Accountability project in partnership with the Campaign for Tobacco Free Kids (CTFK) and its country partners in five African countries namely Benin, Burkina-Faso, Cameroon, Nigeria and Uganda.
+With a view to monitoring, countering and discrediting the tobacco industry and building support for tobacco control in Africa, ATCA implemented the Tobacco Industry Accountability project in partnership with the Campaign for Tobacco Free Kids (CTFK) and its country partners.
+The project was initially undertaken in 2017 in five African countries namely Benin, Burkina-Faso, Cameroon, Nigeria and Uganda.

-The first campaign in this project aimed at exposing tobacco industry marketing strategies targeting children around schools in Africa.
-A specific report has been published for each target country, followed by a regional report.
+The first campaign in this project, dubbed the Big Tobacco Tiny Targets campaign aimed at exposing tobacco industry marketing strategies targeting children around schools.
+A specific report was published for each target country, followed by a regional report.